In December, the thought was "No problem, it's next year, plenty of time."

 There were 2 obstacles.
 First, there doesn't seem to be a place to buy

 wedding dresses in any color, at least not one that I found.
-You can use the dresses at the wedding photo studio, and some will also rend you one of their dresses for the wedding dinner.
-For a country that's so proud of its heritage, the selection of traditional outfits at most photo studios is limited.
+You can use the dresses at the wedding photo studio, and some will also rent you one of their dresses for the wedding dinner.
+For a country that's so proud of its heritage, the selection of traditional outfits at most photo studios is surprisingly limited.

 Finally, we went to find a shop that could make one.
 After much

 discussion, my fiancee and I settled on a pattern and a fabric.
 The fitting is later this week.

 China has a ratio of 1 photo studio for every 4 or 5 potential customers.
 Yes, I'm quite convinced that more people work in wedding photo studios than get married in any 4 or 5 year period.
 The only greater employee:customer mystery is the ratio of phone stores to people buying new phones.